 git amend aims to fix a mistake.
 In other words, it “amends” you.
 It’s pretty useful in several cases.

 Have you ever saved a commit and immediately think of a better or more descriptive commit message?
 Happens all the time.
 To amend, you don’t even need to make any code changes.
 With

-git amend, you can change only the commit message.
+, you can change only the commit message.